Fine chemical: Traditional chemical synthesis

-Since the mid-1990s the commercial importance of single-enantiomer fine chemicals has increased steadily.
+Since the mid-1990s, the commercial importance of single-enantiomer fine chemicals has increased steadily.
 They constitute about half of both existing and developmental drug APIs.
 In this context, the ability to synthesize chiral molecules has become an important competency.
-Two types of processes are used, namely the physical separation of the enantiomers and the stereo specific synthesis, using chiral catalysts.
+Two types of processes are used: physical separation of the enantiomers and stereo specific synthesis using chiral catalysts.
 Among the latter, enzymes and synthetic BINAP (2,2'–Bis(diphenylphosphino)–1,1'–binaphthyl) types are used most frequently.
-Large volume (> 103 mtpa) processes using chiral catalysts include the manufacture of the perfume ingredient l-Menthol and Syngenta's Dual (metolachlor) as well as BASF's Outlook (dimethenamid-P) herbicides.
+Large volume (> 103 mtpa) processes using chiral catalysts include the manufacture of the perfume ingredient l-Menthol, as well as herbicides, such as Syngenta's Dual (metolachlor) and BASF's Outlook (dimethenamid-P).
 Examples of originator drugs, which apply asymmetric technology, are AstraZeneca's Nexium (esomeprazole) and Merck & Co's Januvia (sitagliptin).
-The physical separation of chiral mixtures and purification of the desired enantiomer can be achieved either by classical fractional crystallization (having a "low-tech" image but still widely used), carried-out in standard multipurpose equipment or by various types of chromatographical separation, such as standard column, simulated moving-bed (SMB) or supercritical fluid (SCF) techniques.
+The physical separation of chiral mixtures and purification of the desired enantiomer can be achieved either by classical fractional crystallization (which has an image of being "low-tech" but is still widely used), carried out using standard multipurpose equipment or by various types of chromatographical separation, such as standard column, simulated moving-bed (SMB) or supercritical fluid (SCF) techniques.

-For peptides three main types of methods are used, namely chemical synthesis, extraction from natural substances, and biosynthesis.
+For peptides, three main types of methods are used: chemical synthesis, extraction from natural substances, and biosynthesis.
 Chemical synthesis is used for smaller peptides made of up to 30–40 amino acids.
-One distinguishes between "liquid phase" and "solid phase" synthesis.
+There is an important difference between "liquid phase" and "solid phase" synthesis.
 In the latter, reagents are incorporated in a resin that is contained in a reactor or column.
-The synthesis sequence starts by attaching the first amino acid to the reactive group of the resin and then adding the remaining amino acids one after the other.
+The synthesis sequence starts by attaching the first amino acid to the reactive group of the resin and then adds the remaining amino acids, one after the other.
 In order to ascertain a full selectivity, the amino groups have to be protected in advance.
 Most developmental peptides are synthesized by this method, which lends itself to automation.
 As the intermediate products resulting from individual synthetic steps cannot be purified, a selectivity of effectively 100% is essential for the synthesis of larger-peptide molecules.
-Even at a selectivity of 99% per reaction step, the purity will drop to less than 75% for a dekapeptide (30 steps).
-Therefore, for industrial quantities of peptides not more than 10–15 amino acid peptides can be made using the solid-phase method.
+Even at a selectivity of 99% per reaction step, the purity will drop to less than 75% for a decapeptide (30 steps).
+Therefore, for industrial quantities of peptides not more than 10–15 amino acids, peptides can be made using the solid-phase method.
 For laboratory quantities, up to 40 are possible.
-To prepare larger peptides, individual fragments are first produced, purified, and then combined to the final molecule by liquid phase synthesis.
+To prepare larger peptides, individual fragments are first produced and purified, and then combined to the final molecule by liquid phase synthesis.
 Thus, for the production of Roche's anti-AIDS drug Fuzeon (enfuvirtide), three fragments of 10–12 amino acids are first made by solid-phase synthesis and then linked together by liquid-phase synthesis.
 The preparation of the whole 35 amino acid peptide requires more than 130 individual steps.